 Another thing that has been proven to work is limiting the use of your bed to only sleeping.
 When we get habituated to doing stimulating activities in our bed, like reading, trolling the internet, playing games, etc. then our brains subconsciously associate the location, of our beds, with stimulating activities.
 This habit has been shown to directly affect the ability to sleep easily.
 In this early phase of recovery, this can be an extremely useful way to help yourself fall asleep, and it’s incredibly easy to implement.

 Speaking of stimulating activities, another thing that’s simple to apply in early recovery that helps you fall asleep is limiting “screen time” an hour before bed.
 Leading experts suggest that you don’t look at a bright screen at all (your phone, TV, etc.) within the last hour of being awake.
 These bright screens make it hard for your eyes to settle down while you’re lying there trying to fall asleep.
 I’d encourage everyone to try this put because I didn’t learn about this until much later in my recovery and I immediately noticed a difference in my eye’s ability to settle down.
 I’ve even encountered research that suggested people dim the lights, or minimize light stimulation altogether in this last hour before bed.

-I understand detox and withdrawal are awful in and of itself, and exercise may not be on many people’s mind that is in this state.
+I understand detox and withdrawal are awful in and of themselves, and exercise may not be on many people’s mind that is in this state.
 But, it has been extensively researched and even proven, that exercise has a direct effect on a person’s ability to fall asleep.
 Different research suggests various times to work out, so I won’t be recommending any particular time here, but this suggestion seems so obvious and yet it’s so overlooked, and can be a huge advantage in helping a person who’s in post-acute withdrawal to fall asleep.